klapvogn/supy-plugins/Blacklist/README.md

 Written especially for me, by a a username named Kaya on IRC.

-You can customize it almost as you like, here is your options:

 ```
 ###
 # Sets whether to watch for channel bans directly added by users (not